Skykurohi/Alarm/README.md

 - Add a schedule in Windows Task Scheduler to run alarm.bat at whatever frequency/setting you desire

-- Change playback settings in foobar as desired
+- Change playback settings in foobar2000 as desired
   - Playback > Order > Random (To have a random song play every run)
   - File > Preferences > Playback > Output (To choose audio output device to playback from)